Connecting Fairfax City's Past and Present to Build a More Equitable and Inclusive Future

 What is the status of this effort?
 It seems to have pushed past the defined timeline and there isn't clear direction of how that resolved, or if it did not resolve what the adjusted timeline or plan is.

-wfranz asked about 2 years ago
+wfranz asked over 2 years ago

 Thank you for your interest in this initiative.
 City Council will discuss the process for implementing changes during a work session on April 5.